Prismacolor Art Stix Pencils

 Overall Ranking – 4/5

 A unique approach that definitely has its merits, depending on the application.
-Would definitely be best as a compliment set for someone who already has an established set, as certain things such fine details are quite difficult with these.
+Would definitely be best as a complement set for someone who already has an established set, as certain things such fine details are quite difficult with these.
 However you are getting a stick full of the fantastic Prismacolor Soft Core Pencil’s core which has been shown to produce excellent colors, so for that, the slight upcharge is acceptable.